James PIKUL, et al.

 This paper describes a nickel-based cellular material, which has

 the strength of titanium and the density of water.
-The material’s

-strength arises from size-dependent strengthening of load-bearing

-nickel struts whose diameter is as small as 17 nm and whose 8 GPa

-yield strength exceeds that of bulk nickel by up to 4X.
 The

+material’s strength arises from size-dependent strengthening of

+load-bearing nickel struts whose diameter is as small as 17 nm

+and whose 8 GPa yield strength exceeds that of bulk nickel by up

-varying the nanometer-scale geometry, with strength varying over
+controlled by varying the nanometer-scale geometry, with

-the range 90–880 MPa, modulus varying over the range 14–116 GPa,
+strength varying over the range 90–880 MPa, modulus varying over

-and density varying over the range 880–14500 kg/m3.
-We refer to
+the range 14–116 GPa, and density varying over the range

-this material as a “metallic wood,” because it has the high
+880–14500 kg/m3.
+We refer to this material as a “metallic wood,”

-mechanical strength and chemical stability of metal, as well as a
+stability of metal, as well as a density close to that of

 Introduction